StewedDownSteve/Project-Portfolio-Directory/README.md

   <summary>MERN Stack and Full-Stack CRUD Applications</summary>

   ### [Power To Project](https://github.com/StewedDownSteve/ProjectManagment_FS_App)
-  - **Description**: An e-commerce platform with product management, authentication, and payment processing.
+  - **Description**: This application empowers users to effortlessly manage projects, and their statuses, and connect customers with ease.
+Scalable MERN stack-based project management CRUD app
-  - **Tech Stack**: MongoDB, Express.js, React, Node.js (MERN), JWT, Stripe API
+  - **Tech Stack**: GraphQl, Apollo, MongoDB, Express, React, Node, Javascript, CSS

   ### [Simple CRM Go](https://github.com/StewedDownSteve/CRM-Golang)
   - **Description**: It demonstrates basic CRUD operations with a Go backend and a simple front-end interface to interact with the API.